LSSTDESC/CCL/CONTRIBUTING.md

 to maintain backwards compatibility for all releases with the same major version number, i.e. v1.1 should support all the same behaviors that v1.0 supported, plus whatever new additions are made.

+See section below for instructions on how to deploy a new release.

 Compiling the CCL note
 --------------------------------------------